smartdevicelink/sdl_evolution/proposals/0329-on-data-resumed.md

 Currently SDL Core will broadly accept resumption as a success or a failure.
 Due to the implementations of proposals [SDL 188](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0188-get-interior-data-resumption.md) and [SDL 190](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0190-resumption-data-error-handling.md), if any single resumption component fails, all other resumption items will be reversed.

 Essentially this means that the values in onDataResumed will come back as either all true, or all false.
+Note: this does not include omitted values that were not used during resumption process.

 The author is recognizing this as a downside but the OnDataResumed notification will still allow apps to know which items are resumed based on the version of the head unit.
 This may be more helpful in the future if there are new resumption items added or Core behavior is changed to allow for higher resolution of resumed items.